Red Light Therapy, Lasers, Wavelengths, Photobiomodulation. What Does It All Mean?

 The clinical-grade devices we use and recommend

 The consumer market for red light therapy is saturated with devices that vary enormously in quality, power, and clinical relevance.
-If you are considering PBM outside of our clinic, these are the devices that sit within serious clinical and neurotherapy frameworks:
+A cheap LED panel from a wellness retailer is not the same as a calibrated clinical laser system, and the difference matters when you are expecting therapeutic outcomes.
+These are the devices that sit within serious clinical and neurotherapy frameworks, and the ones I reference specifically when clients ask what I am actually using or recommending.

 Is PBM right for you?